Construction & Property

 Check every construction product covered by a harmonised European standard:

-• Product bears a valid CE mark or UKCA mark (CE accepted indefinitely in GB from 8 January 2026)
+• Product bears a valid CE mark or UKCA mark (CE marking continues to be recognised in GB until further notice; from 8 January 2026 GB also recognises products complying with the new EU Construction Products Regulation 2024/3110)

 • Declaration of Performance (DoP) accompanies the product